 - Complete a volunteer form each year.

 - Sign in each time you volunteer.

 - Wear the volunteer badge at all times.

-- Always check with the school prior to your visit to learn if the school is allowing visitors and any regulations about COVID-19 safety.

 - Park in the appropriate place.

 - Notify the school when unable to fulfill volunteer commitments.

 - Abide by system and school policies and regulations.

 - Be supportive and maintain open communication with the teachers and staff members in the school.

-- · Respect and follow all school rules.
+- Respect and follow all school rules.

 - Discuss any concerns that may arise with the teacher or Parent Involvement Coordinator.

 - Contact the principal if necessary.

 - What to do if you suspect abuse?

 - 1. Write down student's name.

 - 2. Get the student's teacher's name.

 - 3. Privately discuss with an administrator, e.g., the principal, assistant principal, or guidance counselor.

 - 4. Don't leave the school before you tell someone.

 - 5. Volunteers are required to report abuse.
 See mandates on page 6.